Concepts

 For most uses of DASCore, only two data structures are directly involved.
 These are the Patch and the Spool.

 The Patch contains a contiguous block of N dimensional data and metadata.
-The Spool manages a group of Patchs.
+The Spool manages a group of Patches.
 These can be in memory, on disk, or a remote resource.

 Figure 1: Patch (blue) and Spool (red)